Our pick of the best car seats for newborns through to pre-teens

 Key specs – Group: 0-4; Item weight: 14.5kg; Attachment method: Isofix; Additional features: Rear facing, 180-degree rotation

-The Nextkid is a smart and comfortable booster seat that should keep your child safe and comfortable until they can safely sit in a car with just a seatbelt.
+The seat comes in eight colourways, though note that some come under the Plus category and are more expensive.
+Overall, a smart and comfortable piece of kit that will keep your child extremely safe and comfortable until they’re able to sit safely in the car with just a seatbelt.

-Key specs – Group: Children 4-12 years or 150cm in height; Item weight: 7.5kg; Attachment method: Isofix; Additional features: Adjustable headrest
+Key specs – Group: 2-3; Item weight: 7.2kg; Attachment method: Isofix; Additional features: Reclining and adjustable headrest